takuya/openwrt-uci-dhcp-sort/README.md

 # what does this script do.

-- Backup dhcp.@host to /tmp
+- Backup dhcp.@host to /tmp.
-- uci show dhcp and eval dhcp.@host to lua
+- Get list `uci show dhcp` and eval dhcp.@host to lua.
-- sort dhcp.hosts by ip addr
+- Sort dhcp.hosts by ip addr.
-- remove exists by `uci del dhcp.host..`
+- Remove all exists by `uci del dhcp.host..`.
-- add sorted by `uci add dhcp.host `
+- Add sorted by `uci add dhcp.host `.
-- and commit `uci commit dhcp`
+- And commit by executing `uci commit dhcp`.

 # how to sort ip address